27+ Plants that can help you with increased Oxygen

 The Chinese Evergreens are regarded as indoor plants that are responsible to produce the most oxygen.
 Closely following the Chinese Evergreens, in oxygen production, are Gerbera Daisy, Money Plant and Snake Plant.

-How well does a peace lily plant clean indoor air?
+Does a peace lily plant clean indoor air well?

 The Peace Lily has always been a favourite among indoor plant enthusiasts.
 The plant is very beneficial as it helps to purify the air around us.
 The plant also helps to get rid of toxic fumes like benzene, carbon monoxide and formaldehyde.